javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 user.sayHi();
 ```

-It's easy to see that the two examples are alike.
-Just please note that methods in a class do not have a comma between them.
-Novice developers sometimes forget it and put a comma between class methods, and things don't work.
-That's not a literal object, but a class syntax.
+It's easy to see that these two examples are alike.
+Be sure to note that methods in a class do not have a comma between them.
+A common pitfall for novice developers is to put a comma between class methods, which would result in a syntax error.
+The above are not actually objects but simply making use of a class syntax.
+This notation is primarily syntactical sugar.

 ## What is a class?